Trevor20/SQL-PowerBI-Portfolio/projects/Project6-HotelAnalysis/README.md

 ## Part 3: Popularity, Market Positioning & Revenue Performance
 1. Which hotels consistently rank highest in revenue, ADR, and bookings?
+2. How does a hotel's global revenue rank differ from its rank within each market segment?
+3. Which hotels show the highest YoY growth in ADR and completed bookings?
+4. How does top 5 hotel's revenue-based market share evolve over time?
+5. What are the top-performing room types (revenue, ADR, bookings) for each hotel segment?

 ## ➡️ Project Approach